open5e/open5e/source/monsters/tome-of-beasts/T/thuellai.rst

 **Claw.** *Melee Weapon Attack:* +10 to hit, reach 10 ft., one target.
 *Hit:* 15 (2d8 + 6) slashing damage plus 26 (4d12) cold damage.
-If the target is wearing metal armor, it must make a successful DC 17 Constitution saving throw or gain one level of exhaustion.
+If the target is wearing metal armor, it must make a successful DC 17 Constitution saving throw or gain one level of :ref:`srd:exhaustion`.

 **Freezing Breath (Recharge 5-6).** The thuellai exhales an icy blast in a 40-foot cone.
 Each target in the area takes 39